The heroic last stand of the Samurai: The tragic failure of the Satsuma Rebellion

 The samurai had been a powerful political force in Japan for centuries, but their traditional way of life was being threatened by the Meiji government's modernizing policies.

-However, the rebellion was defeated, and the samurai class gradually disappeared from Japanese society.
+However, with the rebellion defeated, the samurai class gradually disappeared from Japanese society.

 Another consequence of the Satsuma Rebellion was the consolidation of the Meiji government's power.